 7. It improves your relationships.

 It’s easy to tell ourselves that success is having money in the bank, a house, a big job….
 But all of this can feel vacant if we are struggling to connect to others or are always alone.

 Research shows that healthy relationships and connection are crucial to not just our mental wellbeing, but to our physical health and longevity.

 Ready to stop feeling like a failure and get on track?
-We connect you with top London talk therapists, now available over the internet.
-Or use our booking platform to find UK-wide therapists and affordable Skype counselling.
+Get in touch to arrange a session with one of Harley Therapy’s top London talk therapists, available for face to face or online appointments.
+Or use our booking platform to find affordable UK therapists available for online sessions.

 Andrea M. Darcy is a mental health and wellbeing expert and writer.
 She also runs a consultancy helping people find their perfect therapy and therapist.
 She loves helping people to recognise the ways they are already successful, and then create a life they feel great in.
 Follow her on Instagram for useful life tips @am_darcy